-The Fieldwork Apprenticeships aim to give students the opportunity of going overseas for a number of weeks during the summer to work as a Fieldwork Apprentice.
-Each grant recipient will work on a field research project led by an academic member of staff at their university.
+The Fieldwork Apprenticeships aim to give students the opportunity during the summer to work as a Fieldwork Apprentice for a number of weeks on a research project either in the UK or overseas, led by an academic member of staff at their university.

 These awards are supported through the generous donation of John and Anne Alexander and are part of a portfolio of grants, the Alexander Awards, to support and enthuse students from less advantaged backgrounds through fieldwork.
 The Alexander Awards also support fieldwork through the Geographical Fieldwork Grants and A Level residential field study courses in the UK.

 From 2023, one Apprenticeship will be supported through the generous donation of the Hepworth Family, through the Dorothy Hepworth Expedition Award.

 All prospective grant applicants should read our Advice and Resources pages, which include more information about the grants programme, its conditions and what is expected if your application is successful.
 Please read this information carefully and send your completed application form below, or any enquiries, by email to email@example.com.
 The lecturer with whom you will undertake the fieldwork should complete the academic mentor form and submit this by email to firstname.lastname@example.org.

 This grant was not awarded in 2020 or 2021.

 Deadline: Applications are considered on an ongoing basis.
 Please submit applications as soon as possible, and by 1 May 2023 at the latest.

 Academic Mentor form